kanta1deshwal/matpatra4community/README.md

 ## 📂 Test Data

 All test data is stored in an external Excel file and read dynamically to validate different login conditions.

-> 🚀 Feel free to clone the repo, add your own test cases, and contribute!